 Training

-1. Currently all formal training in the UK for Ultrasound is at a post graduate level.
+1. Currently formal training in the UK for Ultrasound is at postgraduate and undergraduate levels.
 CASE (The Consortium for the Accreditation of Sonographic Education), is a recognised body in the UK which accredits Ultrasound Courses in UK Universities.

 CASE was formed through the common desire to ensure that the education and training of sonographers in the United Kingdom was delivered at the highest level.
-The six member organisations share common concerns that standards of service provision and education are developed in parallel with increasing demand and improving technology.
+The seven member organisations share common concerns that standards of service provision and education are developed in parallel with increasing demand and improving technology.
 All member organisations strive to create an environment in which education and training is maximised.
-BMUS is one of the 6 constituent members of CASE, the other organisations are the Chartered Society for Physiotherapy (CSP), College of Podiatry (CoP), Institute of Physics and Engineering in Medicine (IPEM), Society and Colelge of Radiographers (SCoR), the Society for Vascular Technology in Great Britain and Ireland (SVT).
+BMUS is one of the seven constituent members of CASE, the other organisations are the Chartered Society for Physiotherapy (CSP), Royal College of Podiatry (RCoP), Institute of Physics and Engineering in Medicine (IPEM), Society and College of Radiographers (SCoR), the Society for Vascular Technology in Great Britain and Ireland (SVT) and the British Society of Echocardiography (BSE).

-The courses in the CASE Directory lead to qualifications such as Post Graduate Certificate, Post Graduate Diploma or Msc in Ultrasound. the usual person to take one of these courses would be someone with an appropriate first degree in a healthcare related subject, for example, Radiography or Midwifery.
+The courses in the CASE Directory lead to qualifications such as BSc (Hons), Post Graduate Certificate, Post Graduate Diploma or MSc in Ultrasound.
+The usual candidates for an undergraduate programme of study come from a variety of backgrounds, experience and age range.
+Entry criteria for an undergraduate programme vary with each university but are typically five GCSEs or equivalent, to include maths, English and science and three A levels (B,B,B) or equivalent with one in a pure science.
+The usual person to take one of the postgraduate courses would be someone with an appropriate first degree in a healthcare related subject, for example, Radiography or Midwifery.

-Further information, and the Course Directory, can be obtained from the CASE website or from the CASE office.
+Further information, and the Course Directory, can be obtained from the CASE website.

 2. Further information on training for specific specialties can be obtained by approaching the relevant Royal College or professional society.